yanhaidong1/Socrates2/README.md

 `Socrates2` is an R and python package for analyzing Single-Cell Assay for Transposase Accessible Chromatin Sequencing (scATAC-seq) data. `Socrates2` takes the BAM file built from cellranger as the inputs to guild users to conduct a comprehensive scATAC-seq analysis.
 It updated several functions compared to the `Socrates` to help users perform an end-to-end analysis.

+## Updating
+This version (Version-1.2) mainly updates the object storage format in R from rds to qs2.
+The qs2 format offers significantly faster read and write speeds.

 ## Installation
 For the installation manual, please refer to the scPlantReg platform: http://112.126.28.109:8150/pipeline.